AdobeDocs/experience-manager-65.en/help/sites-authoring/ci-analyze.md

 ![](assets/chlimage_1-130.png)

 When created, the task appears in the user's Tasks list.
-For information about tasks, see [Track Content Changes Using Task Management](/help/sites-administering/task-manager.md) and [Working with Tasks](/help/sites-authoring/task-content.md).
+For information about tasks, see [Working with Tasks](/help/sites-authoring/task-content.md).

 Use the following procedure to create a task for an SEO recommendation.